aerospike/aerospike-client-nodejs/README.md

 Install the necessary "development tools" and other libraries to build the client software.
 Reference various docker files in the repository under the docker directory for more information.

-The Aerospike Node.js client is a Node.js add-on module, written using V8.

 ## Installation